actility/tpxle-nit/README.md

 ## Easy installation without building the app
 0. Make sure that beyond docker engine you have [docker-compose](https://docs.docker.com/compose/install/) available on your platform.
-1. Create a flolder structure for the config and the persistent db of the app:
+1. Create a flolder structure for the configuration, the persistent db and for the logs of the app:
     ```
     mkdir -p tpxle-nit/redis-data
+    mkdir -p tpxle-nit/log
     cd tpxle-nit
     ```
 1. Download the `docker-compose-prod.yml` file from this repo.